2017 St. Louis Cardinals season: Spring training

 The Cardinals had 66 players in camp before 11 were sent to minor league camp on March 13, including three on the 40-man roster, and eight non-roster invitees.
 Among those sent down was left-handed pitcher Marco Gonzales (40-man), who still is working his way back from Tommy John surgery that he had about 11 months ago.
 Gonzales has been working behind the scenes with a few bullpen sessions during Spring Training, and it's possible he could wrap up his recovery by the end of May.
 "Once Marco gets healthy, it's just a matter of how well he's able to execute his pitches," Matheny said of the left-hander's potential return to the Cardinals.

-The other players reassigned were RHP Sandy Alcantara, INF Eliezer Alvarez (40-man), RHP Jack Flaherty, LHP Austin Gomber, C Andrew Knizner, C Jeremy Martinez, C Dennis Ortega, RHP Daniel Poncedeleon, RHP Robby Rowland and INF Edmundo Sosa (40-man).
+The other players reassigned were RHP Sandy Alcántara, INF Eliezer Alvarez (40-man), RHP Jack Flaherty, LHP Austin Gomber, C Andrew Knizner, C Jeremy Martinez, C Dennis Ortega, RHP Daniel Poncedeleon, RHP Robby Rowland and INF Edmundo Sosa (40-man).

 Matheny praised all of them, and said he was especially impressed with Ortega's work in camp.

 "Dennis really showed a lot of moxie behind the plate," Matheny said of the 19-year-old prospect.
 "He catches older than 19, and I think you're going to see a high ceiling with him. ...
 All of them have had a good spring.
 The development staff has done such a great job.
 It just seems every one of these kids, they're coming in and they just look a little more refined.
 They've been really on top of their game, and you can tell they have a lot of things to look forward to."

 On March 16, RHP Corey Baker and Trey Nielsen were sent to Min.
 Lg. camp.

 NRI (LHP) Jordan Schafer had arm surgery on March 17.

 The Cardinals optioned RHP Luke Weaver to AAA-Memphis, and reassigned RH reliever Mitch Harris to minor league camp on March 18.
 The moves left 35 active players and 16 non-roster invitees in big league Spring Training.

 2 NRIs, (RHP) Josh Lucas and (LHP) Zach Phillips, were reassigned on March 19, to Min.
 Lg. camp.
-Right-hander Rowan Wick and outfielder Anthony Garcia were optioned to AAA-Memphis.
+Right-hander Rowan Wick and outfielder Anthony García were optioned to AAA-Memphis.
 On March 20, 2 more NRIs, (C) Gabriel Lino and (OF) Todd Cunningham were also reassigned to Min.
 Lg. camp.
 (2B/SS) Breyvic Valera was optioned to AAA-Memphis.